Why reading food labels and ingredients is important

 Low-fat, fat-free and low-calorie

-Foods with reduced or removed fat content typically have to add another ingredient like sugar or flavors to make it taste good.
-When it comes to dairy products, your body needs the natural fat in the food in order to be able to properly process the natural sugar.
+Foods with reduced or removed fat content typically have to add ingredients like sugar or "natural flavors" to make it taste good.
+When it comes to dairy products, your body needs the natural fat in the food in order to be able to process the natural sugar properly.

 A ‘low-calorie’ food must have one-third fewer calories than the brand’s original product.
 However, this low-calorie item could still have many unhealthy or artificial ingredients.